Fountain Hills High School students in Costa Rica – Hailey, Leah, and Harley – report discoveries on their Global Volunteers team.

 Somewhere along the trails, some new understandings and shared interests were realized.
 Some of the boys made Harley and Kelsey S. crowns of flowers to wear.
 In the afternoon after a hard days’ work, the tico students were begging for a dance session with us.
 They found some speakers and we headed down to the gym.
 The ticos weren’t really sure how to get started at first, so Maggie lined everybody up and, it sounded like, told the ticos what to do with us.
 We started with the basic salsa step.
 The moves seemed simple enough and yet it was hard for us ‘gringos’ in our heavy hiking boots to feel the groove like they did.
 It was a really fun experience to dance with the ticos and ticas, a memory we won’t soon forget.

-On the van ride home after dinner and a night tour in the forest, Leah said that this has just been ‘the best day ever’ and Madi commented that she was so thankful for the chance to see Costa Rica to the fullest during our Global Volunteers trip.
+On the van ride home after dinner and a night tour in the forest, Leah said that this has just been ‘the best day ever’ and Madi commented that she was so thankful for the students in Costa Rica gave her group the chance to see Costa Rica to the fullest during our Global Volunteers trip.